TonyPurple/joshicollector-flex44-anthonyvanoni/README.md

 Add a Joshi - enter a Joshi's details including ratings for skill attributes.

 ![](https://i.imgur.com/siBP235.png)
 Joshi Detail Page - once created, a photo can be uploaded to the detail page.
+A single photo is allowed per page.
 Skill ratings will also be averaged to provide an overall rating.
 Congratulations, you've added a top talent to your collection.
 Don't leave them hanging, or they might start questioning how they are being utilized.

 ![](https://i.imgur.com/iHDtuV1.png)
 Joshi Detail Page - available bookings include Dojo Training, match types including Singles, Tag, Unit and Gimmick Matches, Media Appearances, and In-Ring Promos.